KarishmaDaga/course-notes/cisc235.md

 - simplification allows the development of the theory of computational complexity (an entire subfield of cs)

 ##### Combining Best/Avg/Worst and Asymptotic**: O and Omega can BOTH be used to upper and lower bound worst/best/average running time.

 Example: Commuting time to school from home case:
 * "Even the **worst** day is *less than 2 hours*".
 So _everyday_ is less than 2 hours.
 This is the upper bound on the worst case for commuting.
 (!)
 Equivalently, *how do you argue that some algorithm A(x)'s worst case running time is in O(n^2)?*
-First, let's deconstruct the question.
+<p>First, let's deconstruct the question.
 Worst case is the longest running time for some input of size n.
 Big O is the set of functions that grow no faster than f(n) (i.e., the upper bound, and in this case, cn^2).
-So, the question is asking, how do we know that the running time is no larger than cn^2?
+So, the question is asking, how do we know that the running time is no larger than cn^2?</p>
-We can check for every input x of size n, the running time of the algorithm A with input x is no larger than cn^2, where c > 0 and a constant.
+<p>We can check for every input x of size n, the running time of the algorithm A with input x is no larger than cn^2, where c > 0 and a constant.</p>
 * 2."The **worst** day is *more than 2 hours*".
 So there is no day where the commute is less than 2 hours.
 This is the lower bound on the best case for commuting.
 (!)
 Equivalently, *how do you argue that some algorithm A(x)'s best case running time is in Omega(n^2)?*
-The best case is the shortest running time of an algorithm for some input x of size n.
-Omega is the set of functions that grow no slower than f(n) (in this case, cn^2).
+<p>The best case is the shortest running time of an algorithm for some input x of size n.
+Omega is the set of functions that grow no slower than f(n) (in this case, cn^2).</p>
-So, the question is asking, how do we know that the shortest running time is no less than cn^2?
+<p>So, the question is asking, how do we know that the shortest running time is no less than cn^2?</p>
 We can check for every input x of size n, the running time of the algorithm A with input x is no less than cn^2, where c > 0 and a constant.

 <h1 id="stacks-queues-heaps">Stacks, Queues, and Heaps</h1>

+## Stacks

-# Queues and Heaps
+## Queues and Heaps
 This week, we're looking at the abstract data type called 'queue' and the heap data structure.
 ##### Queue: first in, first serve (FIFO).
 A queue is a collection of elements with the supported operations **enqueue(Q,x), dequeue(Q), and peekfront(Q)**.
 ##### Max-Priority Queue: a collection of elements **with priorities**, i.e., each element x has k priority. (ex: oldest person is served first).
 It has the supported operations **insert(Q,x), ExtractMax(Q), Max(Q), and IncreasePriority(Q,x,k) which increases x's priority to k**.